awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 }
 ```

-In this case, the following reference paths would return:
+The following reference paths would return the following\.

 ```
 $.foo => 123